Director, Al Reese

 Having been involved in music since childhood, Lynn has sung in a variety of groups, and played flute in bands, orchestras, and other community groups across the country.
 She began ringing bells at Chestnut Memorial UMC in 1990 and joined VHC in 2004.
 While raising three sons, Lynn and her husband Ernie moved frequently, thanks to his 27-year Air Force meteorology career.
 They are Virginians by choice and new Williamsburg residents, having recently moved from Yorktown where they lived for 30 years.
 Their family has expanded to include three daughters-in-law, six grandsons, and one granddaughter.
 Lynn has many interests including quilting, knitting, reading, and beach combing.
 In addition to VHC, Lynn is a member of Tapestry Handbell Quartet.

 Deana started ringing with VHC in 2006.
 She began her musical journey with piano at age seven and has been ringing handbells since 1976.
 She previously directed handbell choirs at Trinity Lutheran Church in Newport News and is also a solo ringer.
-Deana is the mother of three children and grandmother of twelve, and has spent her days for over twenty five years at True Value Hardware in Grafton.
+Deana is the mother of three children and grandmother of twelve, and spent her days for over twenty eight years at True Value Hardware in Grafton.
+The store recently was purchased by Ace Hardware and Deana is now its manager.
 At other times you can find Deana curled up with a good book!

 Tammera Missel has always loved music.
 She started playing piano as a young girl and picked up the clarinet in the 6th grade (only because the band director would not let her start on oboe!).
 She finally switched to oboe in the 7th grade and continued through her junior year of college, while also playing baritone in marching band.
 She first started ringing handchimes in middle school at FUMC Kerrville, Texas, and was invited to join the adult handbell choir in 9th grade.
 After a break from music while serving our country in the U.S. Navy and having a child, she joined one of the handbell choirs at FUMC Round Rock, Texas and continued to grow as a musician.
 Tammera holds her Bachelor’s Degree in Criminal Justice, and recently was accepted to Liberty University to pursue MA in Music and Worship Studies.
 When she is not engaged in school work, she enjoys being a stay at home mother, Navy wife, and playing oboe.